-A host machine with filesystem access to both the Fedora 3 disk storage (or exported FOXML files) and the target OCFL disk storage.
-The target allocated disk space should be roughly the size of your Fedora 3 repository occupied disk space.

-OCFL repositories typically contain many small files, so the allocation block size of your filesystem can make a difference.
-We recommend using relatively small allocation block sizes if possible to avoid excess bloat in your migrated content.
-The migration to Fedora 6 will create ~4 files per datastream, with additional files for versions and what is required by OCFL.
-If you have a large
+- A host machine with filesystem access to both the Fedora 3 disk storage (or exported FOXML files) and the target OCFL disk storage.
+The target allocated disk space should be roughly the size of your Fedora 3 repository occupied disk space. - Note: OCFL repositories typically contain many small files, so the allocation block size of your filesystem can make a difference.
+We recommend using relatively small allocation block sizes if possible to avoid excess bloat in your migrated content. - Java 11 installed on the host machine. - Knowledge of the Fedora 3 filesystem layout (legacy or Akubra), if migrating directly from Fedora 3 data on disk. - Familiarity with the command line: examining files and directories, running commands, redirecting output of commands to files, the grep utility,

-Fedora 3 repository with many datastreams, you should consider using a filesystem which allows for large amounts of files such as XFS, ZFS, or Btrfs.
-Filesystems which rely on a fixed inode table, such as ext4, may run out of inodes for files and cause the migration to fail.
-If you anticipate this could be an issue, talk with you system administrator to find a solution which works for your repository.

-- Java 11 installed on the host machine. - Knowledge of the Fedora 3 filesystem layout (legacy or Akubra), if migrating directly from Fedora 3 data on disk.

-• Familiarity with the command line: examining files and directories, running commands, redirecting output of commands to files, the grep utility, etc.

-Running